-SummarySuggested naming conventions for repositories, connectors, and schedules.
+SummarySuggested naming conventions for connectors, repositories, schedules, and management groups.

 Tachyon and its applications create a number of default objects, therefore useful names will help differentiate them.
 Naming conventions will make it easier for you to see what you are working on in various places in the user interface, especially in drop-down menus where you might not see descriptions.

 Scope describes where data is coming from or what it's being used for.
 For example Demo, Test, Lab, Q2 Audit.